sylvainmouquet/pydocks/README.md

 ## Contact

-For questions, suggestions, or issues related to ReAttempt, please open an issue on the GitHub repository.
+For questions, suggestions, or issues related to PyDocks, please open an issue on the GitHub repository.